Offering free shipping can drive business by increasing sales through a growing customer base.

 - 63% of suburban shoppers share that shipping costs are their least favorite part of online shopping.

 There’s no “one size fits all” model for offering free shipping.
 Here are some questions to ask yourself to see if it’s a fit for your business:

 What am I spending now - what's an average shipment costing me?

-If you tend to send items that are light or frequently use flat rate boxes, consuming an expense under $10 or $12 may factor out to breaking even on profit, especially if your customer is one out of the three who will spend more knowing the shipping is free.
+If you tend to send items that are light or frequently use flat rate boxes, consuming an expense under $10 or $12 may factor out to breaking even on profit.

 How important is the method and timing of shipment to my customer?

-Let’s say you sell a perishable item - like cake - and getting your goods to your customer is hugely impacted by time.
-Knowing that you will most likely always choose Express Mail, it may not be feasible (or wise!) to cover over $30 in shipping yourself.
-For something else - like clothing or household items, you can choose more cost-effective methods that take just a day or two longer than Express or Priority Mail - like first class mail or regional rate boxes - but cost less, giving you less to cover out-of-pocket.
+Let’s say you sell a perishable item and getting your goods to your customer is hugely impacted by time.
+Knowing that you will most likely always choose Priority Mail Express, it may not be feasible (or wise!) to cover over shipping.
+For other things, you can choose more cost-effective methods that take just a day or two longer, like Priority Mail or First Class Package Service.
+These services also cost less, giving you less to cover out-of-pocket.

 What’s my average sale?

-If you tend to hit a high-dollar amount for your average transaction, it will probably be easier to cover shipping costs.
+If your customers average high-dollar transactions, it will probably be easier to cover shipping costs.
 On the other hand, if you sell items with a price tag that wouldn’t even allow you to break even on shipping, free shipping could actually deter profit.

 Shipping Tips: Make Shipping Faster